Grandma’s Shop Sells More than You? 7 Innovative Ways To Improve Your SaaS Conversion Rate

 Aim your PPC campaigns at customers who are ripe and ready to convert (for example, app users reaching their freemium limit), serve them well-designed, targeted landing pages, and watch your conversion rates soar.

-7. Use design elements to point customers towards your CTA
+7. Use design to point customers towards your CTA

 Do your customers a favor by holding their hand and telling them exactly what you want them to do.

 Don’t assume that your intentions will be obvious when a customer hits your landing page.
-Your landing page should be set up in such a way that users have no choice but to eventually follow your CTA.
+A SaaS landing page should be set up in such a way that users have no choice but to eventually follow your CTA.

 You can use directional cues, such as an image of a person whose gaze is directed at your CTA button.
 Aptrinsic could have improved the design of their homepage using this technique to make it more conversion-friendly.